 Scammers usually engage in an activity called ‘phishing’.
-Phishing is the fraudulent practice of sending emails (or phone calls) pretending to be from reputable companies to induce individuals to reveal personal information (click here to see some of the ATO warnings regarding tax phishing scams).
+Phishing is the fraudulent practice of sending emails (or phone calls) pretending to be from reputable companies to induce individuals to reveal personal information.
 There’s not one specific group of people who are more likely to become victims of a scam.
 Our article this month will assist you in considering and revising your cybersecurity awareness, improve your risk awareness, and hopefully minimise any exposures.

 What is Cybersecurity?

 Cybersecurity is the act of protecting digital assets (such as computers, servers, mobile devices, electronic systems, networks, and data) from malicious attacks.
 The Australian Cyber Security Centre compiles a report each year on cyber crime data collected.